Vicki L. Haskell - Assessor

 office from February 2 thru June 30.
 (Applicants that filed an exemption

-Taxpayers who are 65 years or older by Jan.
+Taxpayers who are 65 years of age by January

 1, have certain disabilities, or are veterans of specified foreign wars